Concordium/concordium-rosetta/README.md

 - `account_identifier`: Only the `address` field is applicable.
   The field supports the following kinds of values:
   - Account address in Base58Check format.
+  - The special "addresses" `baking_reward_account`, `finalization_reward_account`
+    for the virtual baking- and finalization reward accounts.
-  - The special "addresses" `baking_reward_account` and `finalization_reward_account`
+  - The special "addresses" `foundation_accrue_account`, `pool_accrue_account:<pool>`, and `pool_accrue_account:passive`
-    of the previously mentioned virtual accounts of the same names.
+    for the delegation accrue accounts for the foundation account, delegation pool `<pool>`, and passive the delegation pool, respectively.
   - Contract address with format `contract:<index>_<subindex>`.

-Identifier strings are generally expected in standard formats (hex for hashes, Base58Check for account addresses etc.).
+Identifier strings are generally expected in standard formats (i.e. hex for hashes, Base58Check for account addresses etc.).
 No prefixes such as "0x" may be added.

 ### Operations